 - Be conscious of why you drink coffee.
 Think about what it is that draws you to it.
 Is it the taste?
 Try chicory coffee, made from the roasted root of the chicory plant.
 Is is because you are always tired and are looking for an energy boost?
 This is a bigger problem and requires more attention: start by trying out different ways to fall asleep, some mindfulness based stress reduction techniques or making more time for exercise.

 - Find an alternative drink.
 Drinking coffee is often part of a ritual: it might be drinking coffee with your partner in the morning before you both head off to work, or having a cup with your co-workers in the afternoon.
 Cutting caffeine out of your life does not mean that you have to sacrifice sharing these moment of connection.
 Find a non-caffeinated beverage that you enjoy, like an herbal tea, homemade hot cocoa, apple cider or chicory coffee.
 You could also try an infusion, like ginger water, or hot water and lemon.

 Tip: If you are looking for a refreshing warm drink, try growing your own mint in your kitchen.
 That way, you will always have fresh mint to make tea with.

 This text has been translated from German to English by Christie Sacco.
-You can find the original here: Koffeinentzug: Symptome, Dauer und Auswirkungen auf den Körperaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Koffeinentzug: Symptome, Dauer und Auswirkungen auf den Körperunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?